washingtonstateuniversity/WSUWP-Build-Plugins-Public/tablepress/readme.txt

 Many questions, regarding different features or styling, have been answered on the [FAQ page](https://tablepress.org/faq/) on the plugin website.

 = Support? =
 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress).
-Please [search](https://wordpress.org/support/) through the forums first, and only [open a new thread](https://wordpress.org/support/plugin/tablepress) if you don't find an existing answer.
+Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress#new-post) if you don't find an existing answer.
 Thank you!

 = Requirements? =
-In short: WordPress 4.7 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 4.9.1 or higher, while the latest version of WordPress is always recommended.

 = Languages and Localization? =
 TablePress supports the ["Translate WordPress" platform](https://translate.wordpress.org/).
 With that, translating is possible on a website from which so-called Language Packs are automatically generated and shipped to plugin users.
 For a list of existing Language Packs, please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/).